-Additionally, a decrease in our stock price may cause our common stock to no longer satisfy the continued listing standards of The NASDAQ Capital Market.
-If we are not able to maintain the requirements for listing on The NASDAQ Capital Market, we could be delisted, which could have a materially adverse effect on our ability to raise additional funds as well as the price and liquidity of our common stock.
+Additionally, a decrease in our stock price may cause our common stock to no longer satisfy the continued listing standards of The Nasdaq Capital Market.
+If we are not able to maintain the requirements for listing on The Nasdaq Capital Market, we could be delisted, which could have a materially adverse effect on our ability to raise additional funds as well as the price and liquidity of our common stock.
+As of May 10, 2018, we had outstanding a total of approximately 27,060,603 shares of common stock.